Fremantle: Sport and recreation

 Founded in 1887, the Fremantle District Cricket Club competes in the Western Australian Grade Cricket competition, and plays its home fixtures at Fremantle's Stevens Reserve.
 The club has produced a number of Test players including Graeme Wood, Brad Hogg, Geoff Marsh and sons Shaun Marsh and Mitchell Marsh.
-Three Fremantle soccer teams compete in Football West State League competitions: Fremantle Spirit, Fremantle United and the Fremantle Croatia Soccer Club.
+Fremantle is represented in state league soccer by Fremantle City FC who play in the National Premier Leagues Western Australia.

 Fremantle is home to five beaches: Bathers Beach, River Beach, South Beach, Leighton Beach and Port Beach.
 The city's strong afternoon sea breeze, known locally as the Freo Doctor, has made its beaches a prime location for wind and kite surfing.
 The Fremantle Surf Life Saving Club has been active since the 1930s.
 Fishing takes place at the many jetties and groynes surrounding Challenger, Success Boat and Fishing Boat harbours, and along Blackwall Reach at the Swan River, which is also used for canoeing, rock climbing and cliff diving.
 A chain of islands listed as A Class nature reserves lie within 20 km (12 mi) of Fremantle, and are accessible by ferry or private boat.
 The largest and most well-known island is Rottnest Island, followed by Garden Island and Carnac Island.
 Each island is home to endemic flora and fauna, and provide opportunities for water-based activities such as sunbathing, surfing, snorkelling and scuba diving.

 Transportation

 Fremantle is home to Western Australia's largest working port.
 The Inner Harbour, in Fremantle itself, handles almost the entire container trade for the state, as well as livestock exports, motor vehicle imports and general cargo.
 Located fifteen kilometres south of Fremantle, at Kwinana, the Outer Harbour is one of Australia's major bulk cargo ports, handling a variety of bulk commodities, from grain to LPG.

-The city is the western terminus of the direct, electrified passenger railway service from the Perth CBD.
+The city is the western terminus of the direct, electrified passenger railway service from the Perth CBD, served by Fremantle railway station.
+The original station was built in 1881, with the current heritage-listed building dating from 1907.
 Fremantle was the starting point of railways in the metropolitan area of Perth, the Fremantle railway line being the starting point of the first railway in 1881 to Guildford.

 Major highways, the Stirling Highway, Canning Highway and Leach Highway connect Fremantle to the Perth CBD.